Site History

 August 27th 2003: I learned how to use SSI to include the menu on every page and give all the pages the same background and so on instead of having them all be different.

-September 23rd 2003: I started using ASP.NET to allow visitors to choose their background music, which I had previously just obnoxiously included whether you liked it or not.
+September 23rd 2003: I started using ASP.NET, for the funniest possible reason: to allow visitors to choose their background music, which I had previously just obnoxiously included whether you liked it or not.

-September 25th 2003: The site was moved to a dedicated server (which I generally refer to as "the London server") that Dad was using for his company's website - now I could play around with the site on his computer as I wanted without anything changing on the actual site.
-This server was also faster and capable of serving a larger number of requests at a time, meaning the site stopped going down every time too many people direct linked my sprites at the Pokémasters forums (where I had a sprite request thread).
+September 25th 2003: The site was moved to a dedicated server (which I generally referred to as "the London server") that my dad was using for his company's website - which also meant that now I could play around with the site files on his computer as I wanted without anything changing on the live site.
+This server was also faster and capable of serving a larger number of requests at a time, which meant the site stopped going down every time too many people direct linked my sprites on the Pokémasters forums (where I had a sprite request thread).

-March 7th 2004: After a couple of months of being unable to update the London server, I switched back to having a live copy of the site on my dad's computer at the new domain name, www.dragonflycave.com.
-This was originally intended as a temporary solution, but ultimately even after the London server (which the www.vilhjalmur.com/butterfree URL was still pointed to) was back up, it stayed this way.
+March 7th 2004: After a couple of months of being unable to update the London server for some technical reason I can't recall, I bought a domain name, www.dragonflycave.com, and pointed it back to a live copy of the site hosted on my dad's computer.
+This was originally intended as a temporary solution, but ultimately, even after the London server (which the www.vilhjalmur.com/butterfree URL was still pointed to) was back up, it stayed this way for a while - the more immediately-updated live copy at www.dragonflycave.com and a less frequently updated, more robust copy at www.vilhjalmur.com/butterfree.

 March 2nd 2005: After converting the site menus into lists instead of a series of divs, I finally validated my HTML and CSS.
 They have remained so to this day, barring mistakes on individual pages.